crhraphael/arduino-components/README.md

 Most of it may or may not be bad examples.
 They work for my purposes and are all results of a good amount of time spent re-learning C++ and it's compilers.

-There are `dynamic allocations` and I am trying to write all of it following the `S.O.L.I.D.` principles.
+The code uses `dynamic allocations` since I am applying `SOLID` principles to the code base.
 I do know that many developers are against use of OOP for embeeded microchips, but the code does not aim to be the final form of anything.
 And I made a non OOP example with ease just by copying and pasting the OOP ones, so everything here can be used for prototyping.

+## DEFINITIONS AND NAMING

 As this repository grows, many new components will be added and later surely it will need some reorganizing.
 If you know how those components works, you can build the circuit by yourself.